Health & Well-Being

 25 Buick Street, Second Floor

 The Equal Opportunity Office is designated to receive and investigate complaints of sexual harassment and other types of discrimination.
 Kim Randall, the University’s Title IX Coordinator, is Executive Director of the Equal Opportunity Office.
+Every school and college and many administrative offices have designated Deputy Title IX coordinators.

 Charles River Campus